elenderg/PAL-1000/instruções de compilação em inglês.md

 1. Start up the CAL-4700.exe.
-2. Find the CAL-4700 directory, and use the Duplicate command to make a copy.
+2. Find the CAL-4700 directory, and use the `Duplicate` command to make a copy.
 When asked to name the copy, enter "_*CAL-4700's son*_" just like that, but without the quotes.
-This will keep the two directories next to each other in the Finder, and will be a constant reminder of the son's roots.
+This will keep the two directories next to each other in the `Finder`, and will be a constant reminder of the son's roots.
 3. Open up the new "_CAL-4700's son_" directory, and delete the CAL-4700.exe.
 4. Open up the six source files in the son's directory.
-The quick way is to just drag-select them all, and hit ENTER.
+The quick way is to just drag-select them all, and hit `ENTER`.
 5. In the Desktop file, find this line...

 `Put the lightest gray color into the desktop color.`